How to secure your home or office broadband Wi-Fi router

 A Wi-Fi hub is the gateway between your personal devices and the wider world and if it is not properly configured your private data and home network - along with everything attached to it - are at risk.

-Most likely you use the Wi-Fi router supplied by our ISP.
-And if you don’t there’s a good chance it’s a mass market consumer model from a popular brand like Netgear, D-Link, Belkin or Asus.
+Most likely you use the Wi-Fi router supplied by an ISP.
+And if you don’t there’s a good chance it’s a consumer model from a popular brand like Netgear, D-Link, Belkin or Asus.
 This makes a hacker’s job much easier because a single security exploit could potentially be used to compromise millions of identical routers.
-Compounding this is the fact that many routers still use the default settings, so accessing a router might be as simple as knowing the factory default password.
+Compounding this is the fact that many routers still use factory default settings, so accessing a router might be as simple as knowing the default password.

 Secure your broadband router